LinkedIn shares set to gain on revenue beat, outlook raise

-Aug 3 LinkedIn Corp LNKD.N shares were set to open around 9 percent higher on Friday, after the professional networking site reported higher-than-expected quarterly revenue and raised its full-year outlook.
+LinkedIn Corp shares were set to open around 9 percent higher on Friday, after the professional networking site reported higher-than-expected quarterly revenue and raised its full-year outlook.

 "LinkedIn is benefiting from secular growth, a very nicely diversified business model, and market share gains," Citi Research analyst Mark Mahaney wrote in a research note to clients.